 Here are the mirrors with one side up.

 I cannot even tell you how easy this was!
 I had these on the doors in 30 minutes or less from start to finish.
 It definitely tops my original idea of attempting to make this type of molding myself!

 Here is a look at them closer up, they do not interfere with the doors opening and closing at all.

-And remember in this post that I did about the knock-off designer bedding in this room when I mentioned that my daughter painted one of her walls black?
+And remember when I told you about the knock-off designer bedding in this room when I mentioned that my daughter painted one of her walls black?
 Well, I can’t believe I’m going to show you this, but it’s true, I let her.

 Thank you to the people over at My Overlay’s for designing the Overlays for my mirrored closet door makeover!
 I really loved the product and will definitely use it again.
 I still have some ideas for the Anne pattern!